helmet33/algotheory/README.md

 ```
 This proves, without doubt, that the combinations method is far quicker then using permutations.

-In conclusion using combinations instead of combinations and using a hash Dict for storage and lookup is the most efficient method I have come across.
+In conclusion using combinations instead of permutation and using a hash Dict for storage and lookup is the most efficient method I have come across.
 The coupling use of combinations means that the additional overhead of hashing is redundant due to the significant reduction in items to be hashed.